-Proteins like meat make the body more acidic, while most vegetables and some fruits have an alkalinizing effect on the body.
+But most vegetables and some fruits have an alkalinizing effect on the body:

-#3 Range of Nutrients
+#3 Wide Range of Nutrients

 Protein sources like meat and muscle meats provide a full arrray of amino acids.

 Dehydration contributes to problems such as kidney disease or the formation of bladder stones.

-Raw vegetables provide most vitamins, including:
+Raw vegetables provide your dog with most vitamins, including:

-- Vitamin C and co-factors: dogs make their own vitamin C but need the co-factors that help the body use it
+- Vitamin C and co-factors: dogs make their own vitamin C but they need the co-factors that help the body use it

-- Vitamin A, E and K
+- Vitamins A, E and K

 Dark leafy green vegetables contain important minerals like calcium, potassium and magnesium.